As an "extra" for site visitors, this page lists a

 SANTA MONICA - Beach=Culture Events/Performances at the Annenberg Community Beach House.
 The Annenberg Community Beach House is located at 415 Pacific Coast Highway at Beach Coast Way.
 The Beach=Culture programs take

 place on varying nights and reservations are required.
 Events with music will be included in the listings; there are also poetry readings, docent tours, photography exhibits and more.
-Check current fee for parking on website.
-September events will include a Red Hen Press Poetry Reading (this summer's Guest Poet, Charles Harper Webb, will be
+Most events required ticket or reservation.
+Check for current schedules and parking

 GLENDALE - Yoga on the Green.
-Lululemon Athletica presents free yoga classes every Sunday morning from 9:30 - 10:30 on the Green at Americana at Brand (Brand/Harvard).
+Lululemon Athletica presents free yoga classes every Sunday morning from 9:30 - 10:30 and Thursday from 11 a.m. - noon on the Green at Americana at Brand (Brand/Harvard).
 Information: